pkra/mathjax-extension-longdiv/README.md

 # Extension: longdiv for the MathJax third party repository

-A version of `longdiv.js` for the [MathJax third party extension repository](https://github.com/mathjax/MathJax-third-party-extensions), including a compressed version (using YUI, see the [MathJax-dev tools](https://github.com/mathjax/mathjax-dev)).
+A version of `longdiv.js` for the [MathJax third party extension repository](https://github.com/mathjax/MathJax-third-party-extensions), including a compressed version (see [MathJax-dev tools](https://github.com/mathjax/mathjax-dev)).

 # About longdiv

-Provides `\longdiv` macro to place tokens at beginning of all math environments.
+Provides `\longdiv` macro to render long-division notation.

 # Usage: